-Scope: These standards are intended to apply to traditional forms of individual joint last to die survivorship whole life insurance, including limited pay whole life insurance, which provide that the death benefit is payable upon the death of the last surviving insured to die, and the applicable provisions providing for paid-up insurance.
+Scope: These standards are intended to apply to traditional forms of individual joint last to die survivorship whole life insurance, including limited pay whole life insurance, which provide that the death benefit is payable upon the death of the last surviving insured to die.

-The standards do not apply to pPlans that are interest sensitive with an account value., plans sold in connection with pre-need funeral arrangements, plans providing early duration reduced benefits, or plans providing return of premium benefits shall not be submitted under these standards.
-Additional standards apply to individual whole life policies that provide for graded death benefits (except for jumping juvenile policies, where the death benefits increase at a specified age) and plans providing return of premium benefits (intermediate period endowment benefits).
+Plans that are interest sensitive with an account value, plans sold in connection with pre-need funeral arrangements, or plans providing early duration reduced benefits or return of premium benefits (Kentucky) shall not be submitted under these standards.